rubino25/RatOS/site/docs/slicers.md

 RatOS comes with START_PRINT and END_PRINT macros that you can call directly from your slicers.
 This way the printer knows how to start a print, and you can there easily switch between slicers without worrying if you changed anything in another slicer.
 The g-code for these macros are found in `config/RatOS/macros.cfg`

+# Disable any "advanced extruder pressure" settings
+Some slicers advertise an "advanced extruder pressure" capability.
+It is recommended to keep these options disabled when using Klipper as they are likely to result in poor quality prints.
+Consider using Klipper's pressure advance instead.

+Specifically, these slicer settings can instruct the firmware to make wild changes to the extrusion rate in the hope that the firmware will approximate those requests and the printer will roughly obtain a desirable extruder pressure.
+Klipper, however, utilizes precise kinematic calculations and timing.
+When Klipper is commanded to make significant changes to the extrusion rate it will plan out the corresponding changes to velocity, acceleration, and extruder movement - which is not the slicer's intent.
+The slicer may even command excessive extrusion rates to the point that it triggers Klipper's maximum extrusion cross-section check.

+In contrast, it is okay (and often helpful) to use a slicer's "retract" setting, "wipe" setting, and/or "wipe on retract" setting.

 # Prusa Slicer

 *Prusa Slicer comes with full IDEX support and is the recommended slicer for all RatRig printers.*